Subchapter E. MISCELLANEOUS

 (a) The Secretary has designated the Department as the State agency to which significant pesticide accidents or incidents shall be reported.

-(b) An applicator, a pesticide application technician or another person who has knowledge of a significant pesticide accident or incident shall report it to the Department.
+(b) A person after becoming aware of a significant pesticide accident or incident or who has knowledge of a significant pesticide accident or incident shall immediately report it to the Department.

 § 128.102.
 Protected designated areas.